gitcoinco/grants-stack-indexer/README.md

 # Allo Protocol Indexer

 This is an Allo Protocol Indexer for Grants Stack.

-**Please make sure you set the environment variables before running.**
+Built with [Chainsauce](https://github.com/boudra/chainsauce).

 # Indexed Data

+The indexer listens for blockchain events and writes data in the disk in JSON format.
+The data is then served over HTTP.
+It is sort of like a statically generated API.

 ## HTTP